XSimGCL: Towards Extremely Simple Graph Contrastive Learning for Recommendation: Proposed Method

 which forces $\mathbf{e}_{i}$, $\Delta^{\prime}$ and $\Delta^{\prime\prime}$ to be in the same hyperoctant, so that adding the noises to $\mathbf{e}_{i}$ will not result in a large deviation and construct less informative augmentations of $\mathbf{e}_{i}$.
-Geometrically, by adding the scaled noise vectors to $\mathbf{e}_{i}$, we can rotate it by two small angles ($\theta_{1}$ and $\theta_{2}$ shown in Fig. \ref{figure:aug}).
-Each rotation corresponds to a deviation of $\mathbf{e}_{i}$, and generates an augmented representation ($\mathbf{e}_{i}^{\prime}$ and $\mathbf{e}_{i}^{\prime\prime}$).
-Since the rotation is small enough, the augmented representation retains most information of the original representation and meanwhile also brings some difference.
-Particularly, we also hope the learned representations can spread out in the entire embedding space so as to fully utilize the expression power of the space.
+Geometrically, adding these scaled noise vectors to $\mathbf{e}_{i}$ corresponds to rotating it by two small angles ($\theta_{1}$ and $\theta_{2}$ shown in Fig. \ref{figure:aug}).
+This generates two augmented representations, $\mathbf{e}_{i}^{\prime}$ and $\mathbf{e}_{i}^{\prime\prime}$, that retain most of the information from the original representation while also introducing some differences.
+We also hope the learned representations can spread out in the entire embedding space so as to fully utilize the expression power of the space.
 Zhang \textit{et al.} \cite{zhang2017learning} proved that uniform distribution has such a property.
-We then choose to generate the noises from uniform distribution.
-Though it is technically difficult to make the learned distribution approximate uniform distribution in this way, it can statistically bring a hint of uniformity to the augmentation.
+We then choose to generate the noises from a uniform distribution.
+Though it is technically difficult to make the learned distribution approximate a uniform distribution in this way, it can statistically bring a hint of uniformity to the augmentations.